Hours

 Donor Support

-Glass Sukkah: This Home is not a House exhibition and its related educational programs at the Skirball Cultural Center are made possible through the generous support of: Philip and Muriel Berman Foundation; Rebekah and Howard Farber; The Keston Family; Raskin Family Foundation in memory of Dorrie H. Raskin; and the Skirball Cultural Center Volunteer and Docent Council.
+The exhibition Glass Sukkah: This Home Is Not a House and its related educational programs at the Skirball Cultural Center are made possible through the generous support of Philip and Muriel Berman Foundation, Rebekah and Howard Farber, The Keston Family, Raskin Family Foundation in memory of Dorrie H. Raskin, and the Skirball Cultural Center Volunteer and Docent Council.
 Additional support provided by Sandy and Hank Abouaf and Family and The Rubinstein Family Foundation.

 Mother holding young daughter dancing and smiling outside during a festival